 Propagation Claire Akin By Claire Akin|2018-03-16T13:16:24-07:00February 21st, 2018|3 Comments Ask The Fiddle Leaf Fig DoctorPropagationFebruary 21, 2018 at 8:26 amClaire AkinCan you tell me more about how to propagate a plant?
-By Claire Akin|2018-03-16T13:16:24-07:00February 21st, 2018|3 Comments Share This Story, Choose Your Platform!
+ARE YOU STARVING YOUR FIDDLE LEAF FIG?
+Get FIDDLE LEAF FIG Plant Food Now!
+Buy Now By Claire Akin|2018-03-16T13:16:24-07:00February 21st, 2018|3 Comments Share This Story, Choose Your Platform!
 FacebookTwitterPinterestLinkedInRedditVKTumblrEmail February 21, 2018 at 8:27 amEditFiddle Leaf Fig Propagation in 6 Easy Steps If you’re a fiddle leaf fig aficionado trying to grow your herd, you may start to consider fiddle leaf fig propagation.
 Why would you want to propagate your plant?
 So that you can grow many plants from one original plant.
 This saves you money and allows you to clone your favorite fiddle leaf fig plant!
 You may be intimidated by propagation, but it’s actually easy.
 You should be pruning your existing fiddle leaf fig tree anyway, so why not try to root a few cuttings in water?
 It only takes 3-4 weeks for the roots to get started.
 If they don’t take off, you can try again.
 Done right, propagating your plant allows you the ultimate joy: to grow a brand new plant of your very own from the beginning!
 What is Fiddle Leaf Fig Propagation?
 Propagating a fiddle leaf fig plant means taking a stem or leaf cutting and allowing it to root in water or soil to create a new self-sustaining plant.
 You can propagate most houseplants, which varying degrees of difficulty.
 Fiddle leaf figs are actually relatively easy to propagate.
 How to Propagate a Fiddle Leaf Fig Plant The first step to propagating a fiddle leaf fig plant is to take a leaf or stem cutting.
 Then, you’ll “root” the cutting, which means you’ll place it in water or very moist soil to allow it to grow new roots.
 Here are the steps to propagating your plant.
 Step One: Prepare Your Propagation Container You’ll want to have a container ready for your cutting with clean, chlorine-free water.
 Allow normal tap water to sit overnight to let the chlorine evaporate or use distilled water.
 Make sure the container is a good size and shape to support your cutting and keep it upright.
 Step Two: Take Your Stem Cutting I recommend cutting a stem with two or three leaves (no more than that or they’ll require too much energy to grow).
 Cut about 3 inches below the first leaf.
 This will give your new plant a short stem and enough leaves to sustain it.
 Choose a few of the healthiest leaves on your plant to take for your cutting.
 Don’t worry, they will grow back after you cut them.
 Use a clean, sharp tool to take your cutting and immediately place it into water.
 Step Three: Use a Root Hormone Purchase Fiddle Leaf Fig Propagation Root Hormone to help your plant grow new roots more quickly.
 Follow the directions on the bottle and dip your stem in once before placing in water.
 Step Four: Place in Bright Place Place your rooting system in a bright place without direct sunlight and check it every few days to make sure it has enough water and light.
 Replace the water with clean, chlorine-free water at room temperature if it looks dirty or cloudy.
 Step Five: Wait One Month It usually takes about one month for your cutting to develop roots.
 You can see the roots forming at the bottom of the plant after about three weeks.
 Allow them to grow for another week or so until you’re ready to replant.
 Step Six: Plant Your New Rooted Cutting Plant your new rooted cutting in moist soil and be sure to keep it evenly moist for the first two months of growing to allow the roots to take hold.
 After three months, begin fertilizing regularly with Fiddle Leaf Fig Plant Food.
 It may take a year or so for your new plant to really get going, but with time, patience, and pruning, you’ll have a brand new fiddle leaf fig plant to enjoy!
 Propagation may seem technical or complex, but it’s actually easy.
 And, the joy of cultivating your own plant from a cutting exceeds any love you’ll feel for a store bought fiddle leaf fig plant!
 March 16, 2018 at 3:18 pmEditThank you for this helpful information!
 April 23, 2018 at 10:50 amEditThis is so exciting!
 I always imagined it would be difficult to propagate a new Fiddle Leaf Fig plant.
 Thank you for writing the easy steps above!
 I am excited to try to start a new plant.
 Cancel replyYou must be logged in to post a comment.